worstperson/USBTether/README.md

     [ "${ACTION}" = "add" ] && /etc/init.d/sqm restart
     EOF

 This hotplug script is required or SQM will not be applied when the device is replugged.
-Setting Download and Uploaded speed to half the link's capacity has the best results in managing bufferbloat on mobile networks, but ymmv.
+Setting Download and Uploaded speed to half the link's capacity has the best results for me in managing bufferbloat on mobile networks, but ymmv.

 ## TODO: